 Bexley Community Lottery

-A monthly group offering support after the death of a loved one, meets on the first Wednesday of each month at The Holy Trinity Convent, 15 Marian Gardens, Bromley, BR1 3FH (the convent car park is via the driveway which runs along the side of St. Joseph’s Church, 1 Orchard Road, Bromley, BR1 3JF (use this postcode in your Sat Nav.) which is a few yards past the roundabout at the junction with Plaistow Lane) from 7pm.
-It's a small informal group and no bookings are necessary - our next group will meet on Wednesday 2nd January.
+A monthly group offering support after the death of a loved one, meets on the first Wednesday of each month at The Holy Trinity Convent, 15 Marian Gardens, Bromley, BR1 3FH (the convent car park is via the driveway which runs along the side of St Joseph’s Church, 1 Orchard Road, Bromley, BR1 3JF (use this postcode in your Sat Nav)) which is a few yards past the roundabout at the junction with Plaistow Lane) from 7pm.
+It's a small informal group and no bookings are necessary - our next group will meet on Wednesday 3rd July.
 Please feel free to pop along for a chat.

-A monthly group offering support after the death of a loved one, meets on the 3rd Wednesday of each month at The Angelus Centre, Bexley Road, Erith DA8 3HQ from 7pm.
-It's a small informal group and no bookings are necessary - our next group will meet on Wednesday 19th December.
+A monthly group offering support after the death of a loved one, meets on the third Wednesday of each month at The Angelus Centre, Bexley Road, Erith DA8 3HQ from 7pm.
+It's a small informal group and no bookings are necessary - our next group will meet on Wednesday 19th June.
 Please feel free to pop along for a chat.